Analysis of spodumene imports in June

 Edited by Cassie Li, lixiangying@mysteel.com

-Lithium Daily: Lithium prices volatile with mixtures of bulls and bears
+Lithium Daily: Lithium prices up with weakening bearish sentiment

 Lithium carbonate prices: China